k21971/EvilHack/doc/evilhack-changelog.md

 - Prevent wishing for the Blacksmith hammer
 - Fix: logic with purposely forging quality objects
 - Fix: more forged quality logic
+- Restructure how blacksmith hammer is made unwishable